 - Horses restrained by grooms

-The Arc de Triomphe was somewhere I was happy with just passing by or briefly stopping at, – although at the time I didn’t realise you were able to climb to the top of it.
+My first time in Paris, the Arc de Triomphe was somewhere I was happy with just passing by or briefly stopping at – although at the time, I didn’t realise you were able to climb to the top of it.
 The top can only be reached by climbing up its 40 stairs, but before that you have to try getting to the monument itself – which is harder than expected.
 The Arc de Triomphe is located on one of Paris’s most famous avenues, the Champ Elysees – do NOT try crossing the traffic circle.

-The Basilica of the Sacred Heart of Paris, is a roman catholic church and is a popular landmark located at the summit of the butte Montmarte, the highest part in the city.
+The Basilica of the Sacred Heart of Paris, is a roman catholic church and is a popular landmark located at the summit of the butte Montmarte, the highest area in the city.

 “The origin of the Paris Catacombs, which it would be better to call “Municipal Ossuary”, goes back to the end of the 18th century”.
 The Catacombs of Paris are underground tombs in Paris, France.
 The entrance was quite surprising to me (as it is pretty much just a green door), however I would recommend an early arrival as lines form quickly.